chosenman/chosenman/README.md

 ## First Love in Web Development ❤️

-My first passion in website building of personal projects was the [SchoolField.com.ua a sport, health blog](https://schoolfield.com.ua) project.
+My first passion in website building of personal projects was the [SchoolField.com.ua a sport, health blog](https://schoolfield.com.ua).

 <!--